Southern states grew fastest in 2022, Census data shows

 Southern states as a whole grew by 1.1%, driven largely by both domestic and international migration.
 Births outpacing deaths represented a much smaller part of the area’s population growth.

-Meanwhile, Northeastern states about 219,000 residents and the Midwest lost about 49,000.
+Meanwhile, Northeastern states had about 219,000 residents, and the Midwest lost about 49,000.
 The declines in both areas are due to people moving elsewhere in the country, the Census data shows.

 The only other region to gain residents was the West, but the area’s growth was much smaller.
 According to Census data, Western states gained 153,601 residents, an increase of 0.2%.